lupyuen/lupyuen.github.io/src/led.md

 ???

 Aha!
-We get something that's neither On nor Off...
+We'll see something that's neither On nor Off...
 It's __halfway between Light and Dark__!

 Now what if we __tweak the spacing__ between the On and Off parts (keeping the same blinking frequency)...